-Registration: Enrolling in Courses You can enroll in classes through MyCUInfo and by using the class search tool during your assigned enrollment appointment.
+Registration: You can enroll in classes through MyCUInfo and by using the class search tool during your assigned enrollment appointment.
 You will be notified by email of your enrollment appointment.
 See the Academic Calendar for specific dates and deadlines.

 Adding and Dropping Courses After Registration: Students may add and/or drop courses through MyCUInfo, without penalty, during the drop/add period (i.e., at the beginning of each semester).
 Students will not be charged tuition for courses dropped during this time, and dropped courses do not appear on their transcript.
 After the last day to add a class in MyCUInfo, all added classes require the instructor’s signature on a Special Action Form (available at the instructor’s home department).
-Instructors usually only approve an add for students who have been attending regularly and in classes with space available.
+Instructors usually only approve an added course for students who have been attending regularly in a class with space available.

 Leaves of Absence: Students are allowed four years to complete the two-year degree program.
 Students who must interrupt studies for a compelling reason—i.e., a medical condition—may be granted a leave of absence.
-Information on leaves of absence.
+Please see further information on leaves of absence.
 If you are already an employee of the University of Colorado, you may be eligible for the Employee Tuition Benefit.